Podcast Length: 14:15

 5. Don’t accept voice projects paid “in perpetuity”.

 Non-union voice talent typically receive a flat rate for their work.
 However, it’s important to establish in advance how long the client may use your recorded performance for the pay.
-Determining the length of time the client is allowed to use the audio whether it be used just once, for 6-8 weeks, a single 13-week cycle, for six months, a year or possibly two years, inevitably falls to you to understand and hold the client to only continue to use your voiceover for a limited time or they will owe you an additional stipend, typically the same flat rate with a 10-25% increase with each renewal of use.
-Unless this is established in advance of the session you may be leaving money on the table.
+Determining the length of time the client is allowed to use the audio you’ve voiced, whether it be used just once, for 6-8 weeks, a single 13-week cycle, for six months, a year or possibly two years, the designated use inevitably falls to you to hold the client to.
+They can only continue to use your voiceover for a designated, limited time or they will owe you an additional stipend, typically the same flat rate with a 10-25% increase with each renewal of use, but only unless it’s established in advance of the session.
+Otherwise, you may be leaving money on the table.

-Suffice it to say, you’re always entitled to be compensated for the added use and reuse of the original recording whether you’re union or not.
-It’s in your best interest to be paid for each repurposing of the recording, especially if your vocal branding becomes iconic, which many have been known to do.
+Suffice it to say, you’re always entitled to be compensated for the added use and/or reuse of your likeness and the original recording whether you’re union or not.
+It’s in your best interest to be paid for each repurposing of the recording, especially if your vocal branding becomes iconic in some way, which many have been known to do.

 6. Don’t assume your VO clients are more experienced than YOU when it comes to production.